Arditti93/Login-System-with-Mongo-DB-and-Express/README.md

 - Users can register with a name, email and password; only if the email isn't taken in the database.

+- app.post sends the user data to the mongo database

+- if the user enters the wrong email or password when logging in, user is redirected back to the

 - Once logged in users can update their details and log back in

 - Users not logged in cannot access the profile or welcome pages.
 This is achived using authentication middleware